 But to get to one of these units, you must attend SWCC basic school: a physically grueling indoctrination into the ways of Naval Special Warfare, portions of which are combined with SEAL pre-training.
 After this phase, a 22-week course, Crewman Qualification Training (CQT) course is taken.
 After CQT, a Sailor earns the SWCC pin: a unique insignia that is worn with your regular Navy uniform and that identifies these professional's important place in Naval Special Warfare.

 SWCC school is extremely tough.
 Similar to Navy SEAL training (BUD/S), you will never be challenged like this in your life.
 It is very demanding physically and mentally, and it is designed to get rid of weak individuals who are not focused and driven.
-In fact about 1/3 of those who start make it to the finish line and graduate.
+In fact, only about 1/3 of those who start end up making it to the finish line and graduate.

 After SWCC school, graduating students arrive at a Special Boat Team where they begin an 18-month pre-deployment training cycle starting with Professional Development (PRODEV), Core Training and Squadron Interoperability Training (SIT).

 You have to be intelligent, good-hearted and physically and mentally tough as it takes a unique person to do our job.
 Being one who can adapt to new surroundings quickly and efficiently is also a requirement.

 Heavy weapons knowledge is also a tool of the trade.
-A mounted .50 caliber MSHB machine gun with PEQ TWO lasers forward on both RHIBs and a .50 caliber machine gun aft, and sometimes a MK-19 Mod 3 40 mm Grenade Machine guns are some of the many armament options SWCCs have on the boats.
+A mounted .50 caliber MSHB machine gun with PEQ TWO lasers forward on both RHIBs and a .50 caliber machine gun aft, and sometimes an MK-19 Mod 3 40 mm Grenade Machine guns are some of the many armament options SWCCs have on the boats.

 Indeed.
 SWCC personnel embrace a philosophy of dominance through superior firepower.
 During a typical SEAL extraction, the SWCC boats and crew from three other Special Operations Craft, rush into an extraction point at up to 30 knots in a hailstorm of protective fire from a trio of M-60 machine guns aft, and a thundering .50 caliber machine gun at the bow.